ml-archive/blog/source/_posts/2017-11-27-Adding-Peek-and-Pop-to-your-View-Controllers.md

 }
 ```

-For peeking the logic is almost similar to using Segues.
+For peeking, the logic is almost similar to using Segues.
 We need to get a reference to the cell we are touching and instantiate the DetailViewController and update its data source.
-We also need to set a preferred content size of the DetailViewController and finally we need to set the sourceRect of the previewing context to the frame of the cell we are touching.
+We also need to set a preferred content size of the DetailViewController and finally we need to set the `sourceRect` of the previewing context to the frame of the cell we are touching.

 Popping on the other hand is very straightforward, simply show the view controller that your are peeking at.